N03313446/ELSpring2018/README.md

 # Final Project - Raspberry Pi SQLite Sensors

+### All the code for this project is located under the Final_Project file

 Using a breadboard, a raspberry pi 3, DHT22 sensor and a 10kΩ resistor, I was able to create a webserver showing temp/humidity values and store them in a database.
 The goals of this project were the following:

 1. The box will start collecting temperature and humidity data at regular intervals, store locally, and